 Today, the Arizona Border Alliance remains focused on its core mission through a multi-faceted approach, actively engaging in:

 As the organization continues to evolve, the Arizona Border Alliance remains committed to adapting to the changing needs of the border region and strengthening its partnerships with local, regional, and international stakeholders.
-The Alliance aims to maintain its legacy of fostering positive change and improving the quality of life for residents of the Arizona-Mexico border region.
+The Alliance aims to maintain its legacy of fostering positive change and improving the quality of life for residents of the Southern Arizona-Mexico border region.

 Joseph has a distinguished and extensive background of education, training, work experience, and leadership spanning over 30 years.
 He was born and raised in Summit, New Jersey, and graduated from Red Bank Catholic High School in Red Bank, NJ.
 Joseph then attended and graduated Magna Cum Laude from Monmouth University with a bachelor’s degree and master’s degree in criminal justice with a focus on leadership, management, and advanced statistics.
 During high school and throughout college, Joseph worked as a line cook at several famous NJ restaurants and moved up to sous chef by the time he completed graduate school.